Mochii967/html/README.md

 # html
-This is a html only document with little to no styling
+This is a html only document with little to no styling.
+It is for people who are new to html and want to see a good amount of what html can actually do.
+As of version 1.0 there is no styling added, I did not want that to be a focal point in this document, so I apologize if its a little bland.
+I have however created most elements with ids so that styling this document should not be too hard.
+This document does use some of the new HTML5 properties some of which are not supported by all browsers so keep that in mind.